Devil Without a Cause: Recording

 The album was recorded at the White Room in Detroit and mixed at the Mix Room in Los Angeles.
+Kid Rock spent two months in the studio with "a hot tub, some girls and some illegal substances".
+In addition to the newly written songs, the band also re-recorded some of Kid Rock's older songs, including "I Am the Bullgod" from the album The Polyfuze Method, and "Black Chick, White Guy" from the album Early Mornin' Stoned Pimp.

-In addition to the newly written songs, the band also re-recorded some of Kid Rock's older songs, including "I Am the Bullgod" from Kid Rock's earlier EP Fire It Up and "Black Chick, White Guy" from the album Early Mornin' Stoned Pimp.
 During the recording sessions, Eminem was mixing The Slim Shady LP at the same studio, and, being friends with Kid Rock, asked him to record scratching for the song "My Fault."
 In return, Eminem delivered a guest rap verse on Kid's song "Fuck Off."
-In a 1999 interview with Spin Magazine, Eminem told the interviewer that he did coke for the first and last time ever while writing and recording his verse with Kid.
+In a 1999 interview with Spin Magazine, Eminem told the interviewer that he used cocaine for the first and last time ever while writing and recording his verse with Kid.
 According to Eminem, Kid was in "full party mode with tons of different drugs just laid out near the studio mixing board.
 There were Playboy playmates just passed out naked with coke on their nose.
 It was overwhelming.
 I never touched that shit again."